lpogic/rebus/README.md

 Rules are:
 - input is interpreted line by line
-- initial white spaces are ignored
 - there are 3 different line types recognized by the following prefixes:
-  - `#` - a comment line skipped during compilation
+  - `# `  - a comment line skipped during compilation
-  - `|>` - a code line evaluated during compilation
+  - `$ `  - a code line evaluated during compilation
-  - any other prefix - a string line with possible interpolated code (see Ruby string interpolation rules)
+  - any other - a string line with possible interpolated code (see Ruby string interpolation rules)

 #### Sample (stealed and translated from [ERB documentation](https://ruby-doc.org/stdlib-3.1.0/libdoc/erb/rdoc/ERB.html#class-ERB-label-Ruby+in+HTML)):